 The research team received comments on the second draft of each guide by May 2003.
-The research team has been critically reviewing the comments, questions, and suggestions received.
-The third draft will be released in early August 2003 to the Task Force for any final comments over a two-week period.
-It is anticipated that the guides will be completed by the end of the fiscal year and submitted to AASHTO for approval at that time (or shortly thereafter).
+The research team critically reviewed the comments, questions, and suggestions received.
+The third draft was released in the fall of 2003 to the Task Force for any final comments.
+Final comments were incorporated into the documents, and it is anticipated that AASHTO will publish the guides in the fall of 2004.